-Buttocks Topic: Body parts (anatomy) Meaning Buttocks are the two large muscles at the bottom of your Meaning back that we sit on.
-Similar words Bottom, backside, bum, cheeks Bypass Topic: Heart (cardiology) Meaning This is an operation to fix blood flow.
+Buttocks Topic: Body parts (anatomy)

+Meaning Buttocks are the two large muscles at the bottom of your back that we sit on.

+Similar words Bottom, backside, bum, cheeks

+Bypass Topic: Heart (cardiology)

+Meaning This is an operation to fix blood flow.
 Blood flow might be because of blocked blood pipe (called an artery or vein) of the heart.
 In a bypass operation the doctor will make a different way for the blood to flow, so the blocked part doesn't cause a problem.

-Similar words New way arour nd; different path; heart operation Bypass machine Topic: Medical Equipment/Heart (cardiology) Meaning A machine that works as your heart and lungs when you need a heart operation.
+Similar words New way around; different path; heart operation

+Bypass machine Topic: Medical Equipment/Heart (cardiology)

+Meaning A machine that works as your heart and lungs when you need a heart operation.
 A doctor will connect you to this machine so that your heart doesn't beat when they do an operation on it.

-Similar words Heart and lung machine Caesarean section Topic: Women's business See interpretation in Women's Business section See interpretation ir n Women's Busi ness section See interpretation ir Calcaneus n Women's Busi ness section Topic: Body parts (anatomy) Calcaneus Topic: Body parts (anatomy) Calcaneus Meaning The big bone a Topic: Body parts (anatomy) Calcaneus Meaning Similar words The big bone a Heel bone Topic: Body parts (anatomy) at the back of your foot.
-Calcaneus Meaning Similar words Calf The big bone a Heel bone Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) Calcaneus Meaning Similar words Calf Meaning The big bone a Heel bone Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) Calcaneus Meaning Similar words Calf Meaning Similar words The big bone a Heel bone The muscle at Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) the back of your lower leg.
-Calcaneus Meaning Similar words Calf Meaning Similar words Candidiasis The big bone a Heel bone The muscle at Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) the back of your lower leg.
-Topic: Skin (dermatology) a type of germ, a yeast called Candida.
-Calcaneus Meaning Similar words Calf Meaning Similar words Candidiasis Meaning The big bone at Heel bone The muscle at - Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) the back of your lower leg.
-Topic: Skin (dermatology) a type of germ, a yeast called Candida.
-Calcaneus Meaning Similar words Calf Meaning Similar words Candidiasis Meaning Similar words The big bone a Heel bone The muscle at - Infection with Germ; yeast inf A needle that Topic: Body parts (anatomy) at the back of your foot.
-Topic: Body parts (anatomy) the back of your lower leg.
-Topic: Skin (dermatology) a type of germ, a yeast called Candida.
+Similar words Heart and lung machine

+Caesarean section Topic: Women's business

+See interpretation in See interpretation in Women's Business section

+Calcaneus Topic: Body parts (anatomy)

+Meaning The big bone at the back of your foot.

+Similar words Heel bone

+Calf Topic: Body parts (anatomy)

+Meaning The muscle at the back of your lower leg.

+Similar words -

+Candidiasis Topic: Skin (dermatology)

+Meaning Infection with a type of germ, a yeast called Candida.

+Similar words Germ; yeast infection

+Cannula Topic: Medical equipment